 Epoxy is more readily available and far more versatile.
 It can easily be found locally, which saves you money if you want to do the work yourself.
 Epoxy garage floors typically cost between $3 and $7 per square foot.
 However, some products cost up to $12 per square foot if they are professional/industrial-grade.

-Another important polyurea Vs epoxy comparison is in the maintenance of this product.
-In both situations, it’s best to keep these surfaces clean by removing oil, dirt, and chemicals as soon as possible.
+Another important comparison between polyurea and epoxy is in the maintenance of this product.
+It’s best to keep these surfaces clean in both situations by removing oil, dirt, and chemicals as soon as possible.
 Both can handle exposure for a short period of time, with polyurea cleaning up somewhat better.

-Polyurea flooring is more resistant to damage from drops from heights (such as all those tools off the workbench) and it does better with abrasions.
+Polyurea floor coatings are more resistant to damage from drops from heights (such as all those tools off the workbench), and they do better with abrasions.
 You still need to keep the surface clean to minimize damage to it over time.
 You’ll likely only need to use soap and water to keep this surface clean.

 Keep in mind, though, that polyurea is slippery when wet (and that can be problematic in many garages.)
 If you are applying it to an area that’s often wet, you’ll want to use a higher-quality product that’s more slip-resistant.